PORTAGE PARK — Chicagoans fed up with tripping over bumpy, broken sidewalks have a chance to split the tab with the city — if they are quick enough.

 Owners of corner lots will have to pay for both the front and side sidewalk repairs, city officials said.

-Last year, about 40 percent of applications were filled before the city's $2.5 million budget was exhausted, officials said.
+Last year, 55 percent of applications were filled before the city's $2.5 million budget was exhausted, officials said.

 City officials tout the program as a way to fix sidewalk damage that can jeopardize pedestrian safety and cost the city millions of dollars in judgments.